-Lane Tracing Assist in the Toyota Camry uses advanced camera technology and radar to help you stay centered in your lane, enhancing your driving experience.
-When paired with Full Speed Dynamic Radar Cruise Control, it provides seamless steering assistance, especially on curves.
+Lane Tracing Assist in the Toyota Camry uses a forward-facing camera and millimeter-wave radar to help you stay centered in your lane.
+When paired with Full Speed Dynamic Radar Cruise Control, the system adds subtle steering support, especially on curves.
 You’ll see visual indicators on the Multi-Information Display that show when the system is active.
-Understanding its features and limitations can greatly enhance your safety and comfort, so there’s more to explore about optimizing its use.
+Knowing how it works and where it falls short can make a real difference in how safely and comfortably you use it.

 What Is Lane Tracing Assist in the Toyota Camry?

-Lane Tracing Assist (LTA) in the Toyota Camry is designed to enhance your driving experience by helping you stay centered in your lane, especially on winding roads.
-This innovative driving technology activates when you engage Full Speed Dynamic Radar Cruise Control, utilizing a camera and millimeter-wave radar to recognize lane markings.
-You’ll notice blue lines on the Multi-Information Display (MID) indicating LTA’s active status, while white dots show when it’s tracking a vehicle ahead.
+Lane Tracing Assist (LTA) helps you stay centered in your lane, especially on winding roads.
+The system turns on when you engage Full Speed Dynamic Radar Cruise Control.
+It uses a camera and millimeter-wave radar to read lane markings and show blue lines on the Multi-Information Display (MID) to confirm it’s active.
+White dots appear on the MID when LTA is also tracking a vehicle ahead.

 Understanding the Technology Behind Lane Tracing Assist